sshniro/zap-docs/source/includes/auth.md

 ```

-ZAP has scripting support for most of the popular languges.
-The following are some of the languge list to create ZAP scripts.
+ZAP has scripting support for most of the popular languages.
+The following are some of the scripting languages supported by ZAP.

+- Java
+- Javascript
+- Python

+ZAP has an Add-on Marketplace where you can add support for additional scripting engines.
+Click the red blue green & blue box stacked
+icon in ZAP to bring up the marketplace modal.
+After it pops up, switch to the Marketplace and install the appropriate scripting engine.

 The following example performs a script based authentication for the Damn Vulnerable Web Application.
 Similar to the
-Bodgeit example DVWP also uses the post request authenticate the users.
+Bodgeit example DVWP also uses `POST` request to authenticate the users.
 But apart from username and password DVWA sends an
-additional token to protect against the Cross-Site request forgery attacjs.
+additional token to protect against the Cross-Site request forgery attacks.
 This token is obtained from the the landing page.
 The following image shows the embedded token in the login page.

 ![csrf_token](../images/auth_dvwa_token_html.png)

 If the token is not included with the login script as a POST parameter, the request will be rejected.
 Inorder to send this
-token lets use the script based authentication technique.
+token, lets use the script based authentication technique.
 The authentication script will parse the HTML content and extract
 the token and append it in the POST request.

 ### Setup Target Application

 Use the following docker command to start the DVWA.
+Inorder to fully complete the setup you need to login ([http://localhost:3000](http://localhost:3000))
+to the application and press the configure button.
+Use the default credentials of the application to login and finish the setup (Username: admin, Password: password).

 `docker run --rm -it -p 3000:80 vulnerables/web-dvwa`

 ### Upload the script

 Go to the script tab and create a new script under the authentication section.
 Provide a name to the script and select
-JavaScript/Nashorn as the engine and replace/set the script contents with the following [script](#script).
+`JavaScript/Nashorn` as the engine and replace the script contents with the following [script](https://github.com/zaproxy/source/scripts/auth-dvwa.js).

 ![script_tab](../images/auth_dvwa_zap_script.png)